Previous

 Be inspired by our world-class Expedition Team’s picks of the best bucket list destinations, experiences and unique activities for adventure seekers to set your sights on in 2023.
 Discover the joy of some of the wildest and most pristine places on the planet, and travel with a positive impact.

 We hope you use this guide to stop daydreaming and start planning your next meaningful adventure, whether it’s one of our classic expeditions, new discovery voyages or immersive treks, or another once-in-a-lifetime experience on your travel bucket list.
-After all, it won’t check itself off!
+After all, it won’t tick itself off!

 JANUARY

-With world-famous national parks, turquoise lakes, curious wildlife and vast glaciers, Patagonia should be at the top of any active traveler’s bucket list.
-Summer is peak season in Patagonia, with up to 18 hours of daylight for travelers to enjoy outdoor pursuits.
+With world-famous national parks, turquoise lakes, curious wildlife and vast glaciers, Patagonia should be at the top of any active traveller’s bucket list.
+Summer is peak season in Patagonia, with up to 18 hours of daylight for travellers to enjoy outdoor pursuits.
 The best way to experience Patagonia is on foot, on a guided trek that takes you into the heart of this breathtaking natural playground.
 Imagine traversing pristine beech forests and being alone with your thoughts on wind-swept plains that stretch for miles.
 Feel humbled by gigantic calving glacier fronts while eagles and condors circle granite peaks overhead.

 FEBRUARY